 Question: "Why can't I stop sinning?
 Please help!"

 Answer: Every believer has, at one time or another, lamented his or her inability to stop sinning.
 While we tend to think the problem stems from weakness in ourselves, the inability to stop sinning usually indicates a deficiency in our understanding of God’s strength.
-When we do not understand His power to save, forgive and cleanse us from all unrighteousness (1 John 1:9), we can get caught in a destructive cycle of sin, guilt and fear, which leads to a lack of joy in our salvation, which leads to more sin.
+When we do not understand His power to save, forgive, and cleanse us from all unrighteousness (1 John 1:9), we can get caught in a destructive cycle of sin, guilt, and fear, which leads to a lack of joy in our salvation, which leads to more sin.

 In Psalm 51:12, David pleads with God, “Restore to me the joy of my salvation, and uphold me with a willing spirit.”
 He wrote this after he had fallen into the grievous sins of adultery and murder.
 It is interesting to notice that he asks God for a return of the joy of his salvation.
 Joy is key in our victory over sin.
 It is also important that we understand that God sustains us “with a willing spirit.”
 God takes joy in saving us, and we take joy in being saved.

-God has saved us willingly, to display His grace, love and strength.
+God has saved us willingly, to display His grace, love, and strength.
 Our salvation does not depend on how much or how little we sin, how much or how little we evangelize or repent or do good works, how loving or unloving we are, or anything else about us.
-Our salvation is entirely a product of God’s grace, love and purpose (Ephesians 2:8-9).
+Our salvation is entirely a product of God’s grace, love, and purpose (Ephesians 2:8–9).
 This is important to understand, because (ironically) believing that we are responsible to keep the law leads inevitably to the inability to stop sinning.

-Paul explains this in Romans 7:7-10.
+Paul explains this in Romans 7:7–10.
 When we understand a law, like “do not covet,” our sin nature inevitably rebels against that law, and we covet.
-This is the plight of man – it is simply how we are.
+This is the plight of man—it is simply how we are.
 The law aggravates our sin nature.
 John Bunyan illustrates this truth in The Pilgrim’s Progress.
-In the Interpreter’s House, Christian sees a very dusty room which had never been swept.
+In the Interpreter’s House, Christian sees a very dusty room that had never been swept.
 First, a man with a broom tries to clean the floor, but the broom’s only effect is to raise choking clouds of dust.
 The more he sweeps, the more the dust is stirred up; this is a picture of the law, Bunyan says, which cannot clean a sinful heart but only stirs up the sin.
 However, Christian watches as the broom is set aside and a young girl sprinkles the whole room with water.
 After that, the room is quickly cleaned; this is a picture of the gospel of grace and its ability to purify the heart.
 The grace of God can do what the law could never do: cleanse us from sin.

 So, the way to stop sinning is not to add more rules.
 God knew this.
 In fact, He gave us the law so that we would be aware of our sin and turn to Him (Romans 3:19-20; Galatians 3:23-26).
 The law is good.
 It is a reflection of God’s nature and His perfection.
 But it was not given to us for our salvation.
 Christ fulfills the law for us (Matthew 5:17).